arav06/aws-fundies/aws-services-fundamentals.md

 Billing alarms watch our account and if we reach a certain spending limit, it will alert us

-An alarm can be created using CloudWatch
-The alarm which we will create is a part of the Simple Notification System(SNS) It is basically sending a value on which we can keep an eye on to CloudWatch to monitor the value
+An alarm can be created using CloudWatch.
+The alarm which we will create is a part of the Simple Notification System(SNS).
+It is basically sending a value on which we can keep an eye on to CloudWatch to monitor the value

 SNS will take the email we supply and send an email to us.
 An email will immediately be sent asking if we wish to use CloudWatch to send us alerts.
 If we click on confirm, then we will start receiving email for alarms.
 If we do not click on confirm, then CloudWatch will not send emails.
 Check the Spam folder for the confirmation email